vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

   The user then has a few minutes to complete the payment.
 See:
   [Timeouts](../common-topics/timeouts.md).
 * [Vippsnummer](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/),
-  the solution for flea markets, etc – which does not have any external API.
+  the solution for flea markets, etc. – which does not have any external API.
   This solution uses a static QR code for the sales unit, available on [portal.vipps.no](https://portal.vipps.no).
-  Vippsnummer cannot be used for online sales, etc, as it does not meet the legal requirements.
+  Vippsnummer cannot be used for online sales, etc., as it does not meet the legal requirements.

 See: [The Vipps QR API](https://developer.vippsmobilepay.com/docs/APIs/qr-api).